 The main reason against having an emergency fund: Opportunity Cost

 The concept of opportunity cost is as old as economics itself.
 In fact, I still remember my first economics class in college.
 Econ 101 (or whatever the number was at that time), first lecture, first few minutes of the lecture after the intro, the professor explained the most basic concept in economics that everyone has to understand: opportunity cost.
-It seems that the bozos in the back of the classroom who later failed that final all became financial planners because this whole emergency fund business is one big hogwash and completely irrational from an economic/financial point of view.
+It seems that the bozos in the back of the classroom who later failed that final exam are all spreading this emergency fund business hogwash now.
+All completely irrational from an economic/financial point of view.
 Don’t believe that cash holdings are a large, unnecessary cash drag?
 Check out this blog post on Personal Capital: In the last 30 years a 70% Stock, 30% Bond 0% Cash portfolio grew from $1.00 to $18.36 (nominal).
 A 60% Stock, 20% Bond, 20% Cash portfolio grew to only $14.11, almost a quarter less.
 That’s a steep price to pay for the luxury of having cash sitting around.

 But what if something does go wrong and we need cash?